xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 A tunnel client spins up a fresh virtual machine (VM) that is used only for testing.

-By default, a TestCloud Tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
+By default, the tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
 Consequently, the VM is shut down.

 To start the tunnel again, you start the run command in the tunnel client.